markandtwin/meds5420_LR/README.md

 **Output**: QC reports in `/home/FCAM/meds5420/YourUsrName/NanoPlot_bam_QC/WT_D0_1.chr21/`.

 Mount or copy (using `scp`) the `/home/FCAM/meds5420/YourUsrName/` directory to your local machine.
-Load the short read and long read data side by side to appreciate the difference.
+Load the short-read and long-read data side by side to appreciate the difference.
 Navigate to genes `PAXBP1` `ITSN1` `TRAPPC10` and see what you can find from the data.

 ### Step 4: Gene Quantification with featureCounts